chromium/chromium/ios/web/public/js_messaging/README.md

 `BrowserState`.

-This may mean that the JavaScript doesn’t do anything when it is injected, but instead it may add functions which are exposed (through `__gCrWeb`) for later use.
+This may mean that the JavaScript doesn’t do anything when it is injected, but instead add functions which are exposed (through `__gCrWeb`) for later use.

-Note that WebKit uses the terminology UserScript for this injected JavaScript.
+Note: WebKit uses the terminology "WKUserScript" for this injected JavaScript.

 ### JavaScript Execution